The Corporate Tax Planning Law Review: South Korea

-There are local transfer pricing rules, according to which the tax authorities may disregard transactions with related parties when they determine that tax burden of a domestic corporation has been unjustly reduced through such related party transactions.
-In such a case, the tax base of the domestic corporation is calculated by applying an arm's-length price to the related party transaction in question, but no corresponding adjustment is allowed.
+There are local transfer pricing rules, according to which the tax authorities may disregard transactions with related parties when they determine that the tax burden of a domestic corporation has been unjustly reduced through such related-party transactions.
+In such a case, the tax base of the domestic corporation is calculated by applying an arm's-length price to the related-party transaction in question, but no corresponding adjustment is allowed.

 There are no deductible or tax-exempt related-party payments that can reduce the overall net income.

 There is no participation exemption, but dividend received deduction (DRD) is available on dividend received locally (i.e., dividend income that a domestic corporation receives from another domestic corporation in which it has made an equity investment).
 This amount as calculated under the relevant tax law provisions is not included in the gross income for the purpose of calculating the tax base.
 DRD ratio differs depending on ownership ratios and public versus non-public (unlisted) corporation status.
 For example, a 100 per cent DRD is allowed for dividends from a 100 per cent owned subsidiary, and a 50 per cent DRD for dividends from an unlisted subsidiary that is owned not less than 50 per cent but less than 100 per cent.

 Although the commentaries or various guidelines issued by OECD are not part of tax law in Korea, the Korean government, as a member of OECD, continues its endeavour to incorporate such commentaries or guidelines into its domestic tax law – as such, the Korean tax authorities recognise and the Korean tax laws closely adhere to the arm's-length principle and OECD's Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (the OECD Transfer Pricing Guidelines).
 The Korean government has implemented several BEPS measures.